 Rodney Davis, Human Resources Director, Suidae Health & Production

 “I first saw your presentation on dealing with difficult people at an Iowa HFMA meeting.
 I remember thinking, in my travels to all my hospital and clinic clients I kept hearing that staffing issues keep them from focusing on the real job at hand – taking care of the patient!
-At that time, I was programming chair for the Hawkeye AAHAM Chapter.
+At that time, I was a programming chair for the Hawkeye AAHAM Chapter.
 I didn’t waste any time booking you for our next meeting.
 The feedback at the AAHAM meeting was immediate.
 Patient Accounts Managers and Billing Managers were grateful to have some real solutions to their more difficult staffing problems.
 Brenda, on behalf of Iowa AAHAM—thank you!”

 Pamela A. Brindley, Regional Account Manager, H & R Accounts / MedPay Management Systems